sadminriley/fabfile/README.md

     chuser      Change a users password.
-    deluser     Delete a user from a host dmesg       Get the last 25 entries from dmesg psaux       Runs ps aux|grep on provided input rchmod      Run a recursive chmod on a directory reboot      Reboot a server
+    deluser     Delete a user from a host dmesg       Get the last 25 entries from dmesg getfile     Download a file
+    psaux       Runs ps aux|grep on provided input putfile     Upload a file from your local machine. putfile:localfile.tar.gz,/remote/dest rchmod      Run a recursive chmod on a directory reboot      Reboot a server
     restart     Restart a service